Chandrashekar-Dappin/SVlearn/Datatypes/Enum/README.md

 ## Important in making state machines.
 ## It has 'int' as default index...or we can provide signed or unsigned index like logic[1:0]...but it must be of INTEGRAL TYPE. it shoild not be STRING type.
 ## NOTE : enum are stored as 'int' unless specified.
-## First member gets value 0 , then goes on....we can give different values to members if required
+## First member gets value 0 , then goes on....we can give different values to members if required...but 2 different members cannot have same value.( enum { RED , BLUE = 3, GREEN = 3} colour; ------> illegal ).
 # Example
 ```
 module tb;